Lab: Dotplots

 Lissajous Curve

 Your second challenge is to render Lissajous curves.
 Just like circles, they can be modeled through a set of parametric equations.
-Their coordinates are computed as functions of a variable \(t\):
+Their coordinates are computed as functions of variable \(t\):

 $$\begin{aligned} x(t) &= a \times \sin(t) \\ y(t) &= b \times \sin(\text{ratio} \times t + \text{shift}) \\ z(t) &= 0 \end{aligned}$$